FHIR/interversion/engine/readme.md

 resources.
 Alternatively, the routine may create any number of resources (often Bundles), and provide them to the host application for further handling.

-This javascript code has to coordinate the overall conversion process, and handles the matching and committing against the FHIR repository.
+This javascript code has to orchestrate the overall conversion process, and handles the matching and committing against the FHIR repository.
 Actual mapping from the source content to FHIR resources can be done in several different ways:

-* Just writing the code in javscript - this is the least efficient way to express the conversion, but it is the most robust
+* Just writing conversion code in javscript - this is the least efficient way to express the conversion, but it is the most robust
 * Using the FHIR Mapping language - this is an efficient way to perform complex conversions, but not very good at managing merging the update with an existing resource
 * Using a liquid template (or a set of them) - this is the easiest way to perform simple conversions, but is not useable for managing merging
 * Others to be defined...

-The javascript code uses the services defined on the engine object to launch the non javascript kind of conversions.
+The javascript code uses the routines defined on the services object to launch the non javascript kind of conversions.

 ## Example

 Here's a simple javascript that illustrates how this might all come together:

     // for use with ADT_A01 message
-	function convert(engine, object, api) {
+	function convert(services, object, api) {

 	  // first step: process the patient
 	  var pid = object.segment[2];